In this guide

 Coworking options include The Hub Maastricht and spaces at the university’s Brightlands Smart Services Campus in nearby Heerlen.
 Day passes from €15; monthly memberships from €150.

 For salary benchmarking use the Salary Checker.
+Use the 30% Ruling Calculator to see how much tax you could save.
+If you have a foreign degree, check recognition requirements with the Diploma Evaluator.
 See also Working in the Netherlands.

 Getting Registered